CK-Build/CK-Build-StackDoc/README.md

 - ✔️A link to a directory should look for a README.md (or index)
 - ✔️Handle file extension transformation in the right component
 - ✔️Resolve dots at some point
-- Simple CSS
+- ✔️Simple CSS
 - Support anchors links as foobar.md#anchor

 Bugs :
-- Table is broken
+- ✔️Table is broken
 - html links cannot be parsed as markdown links

 Test :